-The King County Sensitive Areas Map depicts the portion of the unnamed tributary to Jenkins Creek that crosses the northeast portion of the Site as not classified.
+The King County Sensitive Areas Map depicts the portion of the unnamed tributary to Jenkins Creek that crosses the northeast portion of the Site as unclassified.
 Farther downstream (southeast) of the Site, the tributary is classified as a Class 2 salmonid stream.
-The on-site portion of the tributary would likely be classified as a Class 3 stream.
+The Washington Department of Fish and Wildlife (WDFW) stated that the tributary, although it goes dry for part of the year, is considered fish habitat and potential coho salmon and steelhead habitat.